Candlelight vigil held for victim of deadly shooting in Huntington

 Friends and family gathered in front of the bar Thursday to hold a candlelight vigil in his memory.

-Those who knew him best told 13 news he was kind person who would give anyone the shirt off his back.
+Those who knew him best told WOWK 13 News he was a kind person who would give anyone the shirt off his back.

 His aunt who was one of the organizers of the event wants to see justice done for her nephew.